Is Sri Lanka Safe For Solo Female Travellers? Everything You Need To Know

 BUT, with all this being said, I do not want this to tarnish your view of the rest of this beautiful and very friendly population, as, unfortunately, this happens in all countries in the world.

-Incidents are rare and should definitely not overshadow Sri Lanka’s beauty and hospitality.
-By implementing some of the tips and tricks I have listed above, I am confident that all solo female travellers in Sri Lanka can enjoy the trip of a lifetime.
+By implementing some of the tips and tricks I have listed above, such as researching destinations, respecting customs, not drinking too much alcohol, and staying connected, I am confident that you can safely enjoy the trip of a lifetime.

 You might also enjoy…